dlparker/django-logging/README.rst

 This fork adds more user control of the configuration and features such as formatters and handlers.

+There is a test django project companion repo at https://github.com/dlparker/test_project_django_logging_dlp

 .. image:: https://badge.fury.io/py/django-logging-json.svg
     :target: https://badge.fury.io/py/django-logging-json